Top spots for picnics at Calke Abbey

 With over 600 acres of parkland to explore, there are plenty of spaces to enjoy a good old-fashioned picnic at Calke – whatever the season.
 Enjoy spring and summer days, autumn colours and crisp winter lunches in the park.

-At the far end of the main car park, not far from one of our popular bird hides, we have several large picnic benches overlooking the Deer Park.
+At the far end of the main car park, there are several large picnic benches overlooking the Deer Park.
 This is a lovely spot to sit and gaze at the herd of Red and Fallow deer when they’re around, and you might even spot the rangers at work as they look after the herd.

-There are more picnic benches at the top of the car park – a handy spot if you’re carrying a family-sized hamper from the car.
+There are more picnic benches at the top of the car park overlooking the meadow and ancient trees in the distance – a handy spot if you’re carrying a family-sized hamper from the car.

 All our picnic benches are a short distance from the restaurant, shop and toilets in the Stableyards, and have easy access to the wider parkland so you can walk off those sausage rolls.

 If you’re visiting the house or gardens, enjoy your picnic in the Pleasure Grounds that surround the house.
 Find a shady spot beneath the trees or spread out a picnic blanket on the sloping hill overlooking the front of the house.

-Don’t miss the deckchairs in the gardens, where you can sit back and relax in amongst the bright and fragrant flowers.
+There are also plenty of peaceful picnic spots in the gardens, with plenty of deckchairs dotted around where you can sit back and relax amongst the bright and fragrant flowers.
 During the summer holidays, the Garden of Imagination is the perfect place for family picnics inside the Walled Garden, which is transformed into a natural outdoor play area.